Upcoming Retreat Dates

 Three Bells – Beginning and End of Morning/Afternoon/Evening Sessions

 The timekeeper will invite a bell to ring three times at the beginning and end of each major practice session.
 Each time you hear the bell, take a breath and let it return to the air with the fading sound.
-After the third bell at the end of sitting periods, bow to the circle.
-You might place your mind on the Three Jewels: Buddha, Dharma, and Sangha.
+After the third bell at the end of sitting periods, bow in the direction you are sitting.
+When you hear the bells at the end of the morning session, you may get your bowl, mug, and utensils and head towards the lunch area.

 After Silent Practice